TheFireCo/genkit-plugins/examples/README.md

   }
 );
 ```
-In this way, you can test your prompts independently of the code, in the Genkit Dev UI.
+In this way, you can test your prompts independently of the code or specific model in the Genkit Dev UI.
 This also enables the
 definition of input schemas, which enable you to customize each prompt call with a specific set of arguments, or specify the output format, as showcased a bit later below.
 To use this prompt in your development, you can use the `renderPrompt` function:
 ```
 import { generate, renderPrompt } from '@genkit-ai/ai';
+import {gemma_7b} from 'genkitx-groq';

 const response = await generate( renderPrompt({
      prompt: helloPrompt,
      input: { name: 'Fred' },
-     model: gpt4Turbo
+     model: gemma_7b
     })
 );
 console.log(await response.text());